dchest/scrypt-async-js/README.md

 If interruptStep is set, calculations are interrupted with setImmediate (or zero setTimeout) at the given interruptSteps to avoid freezing the browser.
-If it's not set or if set to zero, the callback is called immediately after the calculation, avoiding setImmediate.
+If it's not set or set to zero, the callback is called immediately after the calculation, avoiding setImmediate.

 #### Arguments: